auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Let's imagine one person.
 One person on the island is another part of objective reality.
 We are a part of objective reality, a complex part.
 We have feelings, memories, thoughts, and all kinds of phenomena when we're awake.
 There's something it's like to see the color of a ripe mango.
 There's something it's like to lay on the sand and feel the warmth of the sun.
 We can describe these experiences objectively, measuring the frequency and amplitude of the light coming from the mango and into an eye, following the chain reaction through the brain and body.
 Given the objective facts, we still have something missing from the description, the "what it's like-ness" of our personal experience.
 Whatever we imagine and talk about that requires at least one person, that's subjective reality on top of objective reality.
 However, subjective experience is in the space of minds which apparently have different qualities than most of objective reality.
 The space of ideas is as diverse as we can feel and communicate.

 Whatever phenomena requires two or more people, that is inter-subjective reality.
 Most of language is an inter-subjective reality.
 Words have meaning not in themselves but in the context of the mind experiencing the words.
 It seems most of language is about communicating on a complex level about objective and subjective reality with other similarly complex creatures.
 We talk about what we experience (objective) and what we're feeling (subjective).
-So complex communication creates a pattern of behavior.
-A pattern of behavior being an event we experience and predict with regularity.
+So complex communication creates a pattern of behavior, an event we experience and predict with regularity.
 Two people can agree on an idea, like money.
 Even on an island, two people can agree blue sea shells are equal in value to one mango.
 If one gives the other a blue shell, the other agrees to give a mango.

 Consider the standard currency of America, the $1 bill.
 Imagine this bill alone on an island with no people.
 Does it possess any value or effect on its own?
 What is the objective description of the money?
 It is a rectangular piece of rare paper with ink designs bonded to the surface.
 After sometime it will disintegrate like all wood and paper.
 What about with the bill and one person on the island?
 Now something else is happening, the person is perceiving the bill.
 There's subjective phenomena occurring with whatever the person experiences.
 Now think of the phenomena when two people on the island exchange the bill for other things.
 We live in a world where millions and billions of humans agree on a shared experience and perception of reality.
 Now the rectangular piece of paper with special ink designs can cause so many events, freedom, food, shelter, violence, destruction, and everything money involves.
 Money is a part of reality, but it is almost a life separate from objective reality.
+Observing money, much of what money is and how it effects change in the world is not on the objective level.
+The value of money tracks in the beliefs and behaviors of humans.
 The value of money is in our minds and carried out in our behavior.

 As we have described money on an analysis of three levels of reality, we can split our memories and experience into an analysis by three parts.
 Investigations into the three parts of experience in science are described by: